 American Library Association Copyright Advisory Network

-Resources include: Copyright Genie, to help determine if a work is covered by copyright and calculate its term of protection, and a Fair Use Evaluator, and Public Domain Slider, a tool to help you determine whether or not a work is in the public domain.
+Resources include: Copyright Genie, to help determine if a work is covered by copyright and calculate its term of protection, a Fair Use Evaluator, and Public Domain Slider, a tool to help you determine whether or not a work is in the public domain.

 Resources for the Visual Arts and Images/Artists Rights